2004 Beit Hanoun raid: Raid

 The raid started around midnight of 28/29 June 2004 with a direct attack on the offices of local and international media.
-Four missiles were launched from an attack helicopter at the offices of inter alia BBC, Al Jazeera, CNN, the German broadcast ARD and Al-Jeel.
-It was the third Israeli attack against media in Gaza in less than two months.
-The IDF said it targeted "a structure which was used by the Hamas terrorist organization in Gaza City", that the building was "a communications center which maintained constant contact with terrorists", and that it had distributed "incitement material" from Hamas.
-Human Rights Watch and Palestinian Centre for Human Rights (PCHR) said it was a clear attempt to silence local Palestinian media.
-The Committee to Protect Journalists wrote a letter to Prime Minister Ariel Sharon, expressing its concerns.
+Four missiles were launched from an attack helicopter on a structure the IDF said was used by the Hamas terrorist organization in Gaza City. " It was described as a "communications center which maintained constant contact with terrorists", and distributed "incitement material" from Hamas.
+Human Rights Watch and Palestinian Centre for Human Rights (PCHR) said it was an attempt to silence local Palestinian media.
+The Committee to Protect Journalists wrote a letter to Prime Minister Ariel Sharon, expressing concern.

 At about 5 am on 29 June 2004, the IDF deployed its forces around Beit Hanoun, attacking it and neighbouring areas with tanks and helicopters.
 On 3 August, the IDF expanded the operation further west with tanks and other armoured vehicles.
-During the entire period of 37 days, civilian movement into, out of and within the town was banned.
+For 37 days, civilian movement into, out of and within the town was banned.
 The IDF began its redeployment on 5 August at 1 am.

-Casualties
+Casualties and damage

 During the raid, 19 or 20 Palestinians were killed, including 6 children.

 Damage

 The operation caused large-scale damage and destruction to property and infrastructure through the use of tanks and bulldozers.
 According to PCHR, 70 houses were destroyed.
-The Gaza-based Al Mezan Center for Human Rights reported 33 completely destroyed homes.
-The IDF damaged and destroyed schools, health and other public facilities, kindergartens, mosques, factories, workshops, sewerage pumps and security posts.
-There was large-scale damage to infrastructure, including to the water supply, electricity, sewerage networks and roads.
-Sixteen water-wells were destroyed.
+The Gaza-based Al Mezan Center for Human Rights reported 33 destroyed homes.
+Schools, health facilities, kindergartens, mosques, factories, workshops, sewerage pumps and security posts were also damaged, as was infrastructure, such as water supply, electricity and roads.
+Sixteen water-wells were destroyed.Many orchards and livestock farms were damaged, and 2,600–4,000 dunams of agricultural land was bulldozed.

-One of the main components of Operation Forward Shield involved the levelling of agricultural land by IDF bulldozers and tanks.
-Orchards were almost completely destroyed.
-In addition, six livestock farms were destroyed.
-Some 2,600–4,000 dunams of agricultural land were razed and destroyed.

 Violation of international law

-According to PCHR, the IDF was responsible for large-scale damage and destruction of civilian homes and infrastructure.
-They also accused it of systematically obstructing medical assistance, stating that a number of Palestinians died as a result.
-They also claimed that ambulances, clinics, medical centres and medical crews were systematically fired at, and personnel were threatened.
+According to PCHR, the IDF was also accused of obstructing medical assistance, as a result of which a number of Palestinians died.
+A further claim is that ambulances, clinics, medical centres and medical crews were fired at and personnel threatened.

 Al Mezan reported that the IDF occupied 36 homes.
-In one case, soldiers systematically detained the inhabitants inside one room of the house, held them hostage and used them as human shields.
+In one case, inhabitants were held inside the house and used as human shields.

-Al Mezan claimed that the siege constituted collective punishment of the entire population, calling it a breach of international humanitarian law, especially the 1949 Fourth Geneva Convention.
-Attacks on the press are considered a breach of international humanitarian law.
+Al Mezan claimed that this constituted collective punishment and called it a breach of international humanitarian law, especially the 1949 Fourth Geneva Convention.